Land of Onias: Literature

 The Third and Fifth Sibylline Oracles may also be of Oniad origin.
-The Fifth Oracle contains a propehcy discussing the rebuilding of a Jewish temple in Egypt.
-The Third Oracle encourages gentiles (particularly Greeks) to renounce idolatry and accept Judaism, however does not discuss circumsion, which may imply a priestly authorship, as priests (being born to their position) would conceive of conversion as a process by which one accepts the faith but cannot become a "full Jew".
+The Fifth Oracle contains a prophecy discussing the rebuilding of a Jewish temple in Egypt.
+The Third Oracle encourages gentiles (particularly Greeks) to renounce idolatry and accept Judaism; however, it does not discuss circumcision, which may imply a priestly authorship, as priests (being born to their position) would conceive of conversion as a process by which one accepts the faith but cannot become a "full Jew".
 The combination of factors that the Third Oracle is commonly thought to be of 1) Egyptian origin, 2) Jewish origin, and 3) this indication of priestly authorship, among other factors, would make the possibility that the author was affiliated with the temple at Leontopolis reasonably likely.

 3 Maccabees is another work of interest, especially the "Episode in the Hippodrome".
 This episode is the imprisonment and threat of genocide carried out against Jews in the Hippodrome near Alexandria, halted either by divine miracle or Onias and his troops.
 The text itself endorses a celebration commemorating deliverance from this threat.
-It also contrasts the prayers of an Egyptian Jewish priest from the chora (answered by God with divine salvation, showing His face, and the ruler responsible repents), with the high priest praying for God to appear to save the temple in Jerusalem (the temple is saved, but God's manifestation is not stated, and the wicked ruler does not repent).
+It also contrasts the prayers of an Egyptian Jewish priest from the chora (answered by God with divine salvation, showing His face, and the ruler responsible repents) with the high priest praying for God to appear to save the temple in Jerusalem (the temple is saved, but God's manifestation is not stated, and the wicked ruler does not repent).
 There is also a section (7:20) possibly referencing royal permission being granted to build a temple, with word choices similar to letters allegedly written between Onias and a Ptolemy.
-However, Noah Hacham emphasized that Piotrkowski's arguments were weak and unconvincing, and refuted almost all of them.
+However, Noah Hacham emphasized that Piotrkowski's arguments were weak and unconvincing and refuted almost all of them.

 Other works of possible Oniad authorship include the Testament of Job, 2 Enoch, Ezekiel the Tragedian (Exagoge), and the "Tale of the Tobiads."